cpt-waffle/lhl-lectures/w04d02-Client-Side-JS/README.md

 From the start until now you have been using something called `node`, which is a javascript engine which runs on the `backend`.
 You were able to make a server that serves up HTML files.

-Just like your machine that has node, a javascript engine ( not always the same one ), your `browser` has on as well.
+Just like your machine that has node, a javascript engine ( not always the same one ), your `browser` has one as well.
 Infact all browsers (Chrome, Firefox, Edge, Safari, etc) has a built in javascript engine to interpret js that is embedded in a HTML page.